-The Quality Assurance team will consist of a Quality Assurance Officer and the Data Validation staff.
-Quality Assurance responsibilities are described as follows:
+The Quality Assurance (QA) team will consist of a QA Officer and the Data Validation Staff.
+QA responsibilities are described as follows:

-2.2.1 Quality Assurance (QA) Officer
+2.2.1 Quality Assurance Officer

 The QA Officer reports directly to the Project Manager and will be responsible for overseeing the review of field and laboratory data.
 Additional responsibilities include the following: